MicrosoftDocs/entra-docs/docs/includes/licensing-verified-id.md

 There are two options to enable Face Check in your tenant:

-- 1. Start a Microsoft Entra Suite free trial, which includes eight Face Check verifications per user per month.
+- Either start a Microsoft Entra Suite free trial, which includes eight Face Check verifications per user per month.
 Transactions after the eight included ones are charged at $0.25 USD per transaction.
-- 2. Enable the Face Check add-on for pay-as-you-go.
+- Or enable the Face Check add-on for pay-as-you-go.
 Your organization is charged $0.25 USD for individual Face Check verifications performed